Actively Recruiting

 • Contraindications to angiotensin II receptor blockers or calcium channel blockers

-• Other diseases making participation unsuitable, such as thyroid diseases, acute infections, chronic mental diseases, or tumors
+• Other diseases deemed unsuitable for participation, such as thyroid disease, acute infections, chronic mental illness, or tumors

 AI-Screening